SilviuManea/Introduction-to-ngrx-store-Angular/README.md

 }
 This will allow us to type the structure of our Store and make it easier to select slices of state in the future.
 We'll be using this in a moment, until then, we need to register our shopping reducer as a root reducer.

+# 6 Adding imports to App.Module

+Let’s update the /src/app/app.module.ts file with imports of @ngrx/store and the reducer we created earlier.
+We'll also be using ngModel later to capture user input, ensure you've imported FormsModule too.

+import { FormsModule } from '@angular/forms';
+import { StoreModule } from '@ngrx/store';

+import { ShoppingReducer } from './reducers/shopping.reducer';

+@NgModule({
+ imports: [
+   BrowserModule,
+   FormsModule,
+   StoreModule.forRoot({
+     shopping: ShoppingReducer
+   })
+ ],